kiranj26/C-Algorithm-Playground/README.md

 The repository is structured into different categories of algorithms, each with its own directory.
 Each directory contains:
 - The C source code file for the algorithm.
 - A README file explaining the algorithm and its implementation.

+## Documentation

+The full documentation for this project can be found [here](https://kiranj26.github.io/C-Algorithm-Playground/).

 ## Categories